Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 To bake a global map, select the `HTerrain` node, go to the `Terrain` menu and click `Bake global map`.
 This will produce a texture in the terrain data directory which will be used by the default shaders automatically, depending on your settings.

+If you use a custom shader, you can define a specific one to use for the global map, by assigning the `custom_globalmap_shader` property.
+This is usually a stripped-down version of the main ground shader.

 Level of detail
 -----------------